-Exploring these factors, some of them are only associated with a specific company, and these include gold plating, taking insufficient information from end-users, unstable organisational environment, labour disputes, and project manager's competency, which were all found in Company B. Also, the following factors were found in Company D: limited engagement from project stakeholders, lack of top management support and poor contract management.
-No distinctive factors were found in Company A and C (see Figure 1).
+Exploring these factors, some of them are only associated with a specific company and these include "Gold plating", "Taking insufficient information from end-users", "Unstable organisational environment", "Labour disputes" and "Project manager's competency", which were all found in Company B. Also, the following factors were found in Company D: "Limited engagement from project stakeholders", "Lack of top management support" and "Poor contract management".
+No distinctive factors were found in Company A and C (as shown in Figure 1).

 Conversely, the inter-connections and linkages among the causal factors represent the similarities across the companies.
-In view of this, the factors appearing in two different companies involved: competencies of project resources, poor/lack of communication skills, exchange rate and high inflation, all found in Company B and D; requirement changes and inadequate planning and scheduling appeared in Company A and B; and schedule delays were found in Company A and C. More so, the factor found in three different companies (Company A, C and D) was lack of experienced contractors.
+In view of this, the factors appearing in two different companies involved: "Competencies of project resources", "Poor/lack of communication skills", "Exchange rate" and "High inflation", all found in Company B and D; "Requirement changes" and "Inadequate planning and scheduling" appeared in Company A and B; and "Schedule delays" were found in Company A and C. More so, the factor found in three different companies (Company A, C and D) was "Lack of experienced contractors".
 No factor was found across all cases.